Best Time to Eat Eggs for Weight Loss

 There is no one-size-fits-all answer to this question.
 The amount of eggs you should eat depends on your calorie needs, protein needs, and health goals.

-However, if you are at risk of heart disease, recent expert recommendations suggest no more than seven eggs a week.5 The problem is that many of the studies that make the association between increased risk of cardiovascular disease and egg consumption also find correlations with higher egg intake and low physical activity or other habits that increase heart disease risk.
+However, if you are at risk of heart disease, recent expert recommendations suggest no more than seven eggs a week.
+The problem is that many studies that make the association between increased risk of cardiovascular disease and egg consumption also find correlations between higher egg intake and low physical activity or other habits that increase heart disease risk.10

-Is There a Best Time of Day to Eat Eggs?
+What Is the Best Time of the Day to Eat Eggs for Weight Loss?

 There's no best time to eat eggs.
-Some people prefer to eat eggs for breakfast because they are a good source of protein and can help to regulate blood sugar levels.
-Others prefer to eat them later in the day or as part of a post-workout meal because they are a good source of protein and can help to boost metabolism.
+Some people prefer to eat eggs for breakfast because they are a good protein source and can help regulate blood sugar levels.
+Others prefer eating them later in the day or as part of a post-workout meal because they are a good protein source for lean muscle mass and metabolism.

 If you are trying to lose weight, you may want to consider eating eggs for breakfast or as part of a healthy snack since they can help you feel fuller and stabilize blood sugar levels.
 But the best time to eat eggs is whenever you enjoy them!